 PR 1420.1 requires affected facilities to meet an emission rate of 0.045 lbs/hr total mass emission rate from all point sources of lead at the facility.
 The Staff Report, Environmental Analysis and Socioeconomic Analysis are based on PR 1420.1, which requires a total stack mass emission rate of 0.045 lbs/hr from all point sources of lead emissions at a facility.
 If the Governing Board were to direct staff to incorporate a total stack emission rate of 0.003 lbs/hr of lead, either as a core requirement, or in the contingency Compliance Plan, additional environmental and economic analyses would be needed.
-The Board could, however, select an option that would require the facility to evaluate the feasibility of a total stack emission rate of 0.003 lb/hr of lead if the facility triggered the need for a compliance plan.
+The Board could, however, select an option that would require the facility triggered the need for a compliance plan.
 If it is determined that it is technically and environmentally feasible to lower the total stack emission rate, Rule 1420.1 could be amended and the appropriate environmental and socioeconomic analyses would be conducted.